webis-de/webis-web-archiver/README.md

 ==================
 Source code and scripts for the Webis Web Archiver.

-If you use the archiver, please cite [the paper that describes it in detail](https://webis.de/publications.html?q=webis-web-archive#stein_2018y).
+If you use the archiver, please cite [the paper that describes it in detail](https://webis.de/publications.html?q=webis-web-archive#kiesel_2018c).

 Quickstart
 ----------
 You need to have [Docker](https://www.docker.com/) installed.

-Then, on a Linux machine:
+Then, on a Unix machine:
   - run src-bash/archive.sh for archiving web pages.
 It will display usage hints.
   - run src-bash/reproduce.sh for reproducing from an archive.
 It will display usage hints.